Cross Stitch kits, charts, designs and leaflets; original paintings for sale.

 Also known as laid work.

-A counted thread stitch – a pile stitch used mainly in rugs but also in canvas work.
-Surrey stitch - click to enlarge
+A counted thread stitch, a pile stitch used mainly in rugs but also in canvas work.
+Surrey stitch

 Start at lower left and work all rows left to right.
 For first stitch of each row hold thread end on right of canvas.
 Work a vertical stitch over two threads and then a horizontal stitch over two threads holding the thread under the needle and coming out at the starting point.
 Pull through and repeat but this time holding down the required length of loop.
 As with all pile stitches the loops can be cut or uncut.